e-aub/e-aub/README.md

 ## About Me

 👋 Hi there!
-I'm currently a trainee at [Zone01Oujda](https://zone01oujda.ma/) [01Talent](https://01talent.com/), where I am honing my skills as a Full Stack Developer.
+I'm currently a Talent at [Zone01Oujda](https://zone01oujda.ma/) [01Talent](https://01talent.com/), where I am honing my skills as a Full Stack Developer.

 ## Skills & Interests